 How to Use Google Search Console to Track AI Citation Signals

 Google Search Console is designed to measure traditional search performance — impressions, clicks, position, CTR.
 It does not directly measure AI citation activity.
-But GSC data contains proxy signals that, when interpreted alongside gate log data, provide meaningful intelligence about AI platform behavior.
+But GSC data contains proxy signals that, when interpreted alongside server access log data, provide meaningful intelligence about AI platform behavior.
 Knowing which signals to look for changes how you read the data.

 International Impressions as AI Infrastructure Signal